 Now is the perfect time to consider your monthly bills and what you need versus want.
 While we probably can’t make big changes to the water and electricity bills, we can cut the cable bill to fewer premium channels or reduce the data on the cell phone plan.
 One big change I would consider is looking into cheaper cell phone companies.
 There are great companies that run on the big guys network and towers but at a fraction of the price.
-One example is PureTalk USA, running on a major network but at a savings of $800 a year over the bigger company.
-That’s $67 a month!
-Most plans are around $30 total with PureTalk and other similar companies.

 The bills I put in the want category (meaning they are first to get cut) are:

 Cable, Netflix or Other Streaming Services, High Data Cell Phones, Entertainment/Dining Out, XM Satellite or Streaming Music.

 3. Make at least one extra mortgage payment.

 Let’s all set a goal now to make one extra mortgage payment this year.
 You can do this a few different ways the easiest though is to take your regular mortgage payment amount, divide it by 12 and then add that to your monthly payment each month.
 This way that extra is going straight to the principal and reducing the interest you owe a little bit at a time.
 For my family that means paying $76 a month more.

 You may ask, what will making one extra payment a year really do?
 For a 30 year mortgage, making one extra payment a year will reduce the life of your loan by almost 5 years and for a $200,000 loan will save $18,600 in interest!